AllKind/ipset_list/README.md

 - Choose a delimiter character for separating members.
 - Show only sets containing a specific (glob matching) header.
 - Arithmetic comparison on headers with an integer value.
+- Arithmetic comparison on flags of the headers 'Header' field.
 - Match members using a globbing or regex pattern.
 - Arithmetic comparison on member options with an integer value.
 - Suppress listing of (glob matching) sets.